jonnii/rfcs/docs/_decisions/20170112-an-rfc-process.md

 ### Creating a place to store your RFCs

+> tl;dr - create a repo to store your RFCs

 1. Create a new repo
 1. Create a `README.md` describing the process
 1. Create an `yyyyMMdd-template.md` with lead in headers